Hepbrun and Jeanes - Photographers

 which has been retouched by the photographer giving the ribbon the appearance of the British South Africa Medal - a medal

 that Sampson was not entitled too.

-Sampson was not involed in any way with the Anglo-Zulu War of 1879 but was again in action during the Basutoland War
+Sampson was not involved in any way with the Anglo-Zulu War of 1879 but was again in action during the Basutoland War

 (1880-81) during which he was in command of the Second Relief Contingent.
 The 14 December 1800 issue of the London

-Gazette list Sampson as being severely wounded at Lerothodi's Kraal.
+Gazette lists Sampson as being severely wounded at Lerothodi's Kraal.
 In Twenty-Five Years Soldiering in South Africa the

 author H.V.
 Woon mentions the incident surrounding Sampson's wounding: "The 1st City were the principle sufferers in the